evvic/std2/README.md

 ```bash
 make unittest
 ```
+- Is **not** verbose with output

 2. Run tests for a specific module:
 ```bash
 make memory UNITTEST=true   # Run memory module tests only
 make vector UNITTEST=true   # Run vector module tests only
 ```
+- Automatically is verbose with messages and any `cout`s

 3. Run all tests:
 ```bash
 make all UNITTEST=true
 ```
+- Automatically is verbose with messages and any `cout`s

 ## Test Structure
 Each module follows this test structure: